eagleosprey/Getting-and-Cleaning-Data-Assignment/README.md

-This README.md file explains how the run_analysis.R script works and includes most of the code from run-analysis.R
+This README.md file explains how the run_analysis.R script works and includes the code from run-analysis.R

 The CodeBook.md provides information on the following: